Codecademy/docs/content/sql/concepts/primary-keys/primary-keys.md

 ## Foreign Keys

-When the primary key for one table appears in a different table, it is called a *foreign key*.
+When the primary key for one table appears in a different table, it is called a foreign key.

 Why is this important?
 The most common types of joins will be joining a foreign key from one table with the primary key from another table.
 For instance, when we join the `orders` table and the `customers` table, we join on the `customer_id` column, which is a foreign key in `orders` and the primary key in `customers`.